dedubey/NeuadaProject/README.md

 # docker-compose up

-## NOTE: All the files and folders names and relative location shouldn’t be changed.
+# NOTE: All the files and folders names and relative location shouldn’t be changed.
 To run the project , navigate to the ubuntu folder given and run docker-compose up.
 The rest of the files were used for testing and they are not required in the project.

+# Folder Shared Structure
-# The source folder is mounted on container A.
+ The source folder is mounted on container A.

-# The destination folder is mounted to Container B.
+ The destination folder is mounted to Container B.

  The shared folder is mounted to both the Containers.
 Consider shared folder as a network shared drive which is accessible from both the Containers.

-Flow chart can be seen in files.
+# Flow chart can be seen in the repo.